cycloss/dotfiles/.github/readme.md

 Use the following abbreviations to make working with the bare repo easier:

-- `dotu` to update already tracked files
+- `dotu` to add updates to already tracked files

 - `dota <file/dir>` to add a file/dir to tracking